Luka-Abey/jenkins/README.md

 ### Aims:
-Install Jenkins to raspberry pi running ubuntu server 18.04
+Install Jenkins on server running ubuntu server 18.04

 ### How to:
 Assuming you have git already installed: